 Bobby had a reputation for being an exceptional street fighter and Valorie encouraged him to try boxing.
 They would watch the fights on TV and it was Valorie who said, “You can do that.”
 She even paid for his first boxing license.
 By 1971 they were married and the next year Chacon turned pro.

 The career of Bobby Chacon was a roller coaster, amazing highs followed by agonizing lows.
-He tore up the featherweight ranks, knocking off one contender after another and quickly became a sensation in the Southern California boxing scene.
+He tore up the featherweight ranks, knocking off one contender after another and quickly becoming a sensation in the Southern California boxing scene.
 Then they matched him up with Ruben Olivares and “El Púas” taught “The Schoolboy” a harsh lesson, Chacon’s corner stopping the fight after nine violent rounds.
-But the following year Chacon won his first world title, which he successfully defended once before losing, again to Olivares.
+But the following year Bobby won his first world title, which he successfully defended once before losing, again to Olivares.
 And so it went.
 Chacon would put together a string of wins only to lose to Olivares.
 Or Alexis Arguello.
 Or his arch-nemesis, Mexico’s Rafael “Bazooka” Limon.

-Valorie had helped get Chacon into boxing but now she couldn’t get him out and the guilt and the fear were taking their toll.
+Valorie had helped get Chacon into boxing but now she couldn’t get him out, and the guilt and the fear were taking their toll.
 By this time they had three children and she wanted the family to move to Hawaii for a fresh start.
-But Bobby had been a champion for a short while, had a taste of what it was like to get to the top of that mountain.
+But Bobby had been a champion for a short while, had had a taste of what it was like to get to the top of that mountain.
 He needed to taste it again.

 In March of 1980, Chacon and the southpaw Limon locked up for a third time and, like their first two clashes, this was another vicious brawl.
 Restless and worried and wanting to avoid even thinking about the fight, Valorie decided to spend the evening with friends in a local bar but she hadn’t counted on the late-night TV newscast.
 “First the loser,” boomed the television and “Bazooka” Limon’s relatively unmarked face appeared.
 “And now, believe it or not, the winner!”
 And there was Bobby with cuts above both eyes and dark welts under.

 “I can’t take it anymore,” she told him that night.
-“Please.
-You have to stop.”
+“Please, you have to stop.”

 But Bobby didn’t.
-And now neither did the arguments, the constant bickering and pleading, the promises and bargaining.
-Chacon would say all the right things to placate Valorie, but then he’d be in training for another match.
+And now neither did the arguments, the constant bickering and pleading, the promises and the bargaining.
+Chacon would say all the right things to placate Valorie, but then he’d be gone and in training for another match.
 He was in his mid-20s and for him, the die was cast: he was a fighter.
 He got another title shot, lost another tough battle, but felt more certain than ever he could do it, that if he just kept working and fighting, he would make it to the top again.

 But by February of 1982 Valorie had reached the breaking point.
 The family lived in Palermo now and Bobby was in Sacramento for his next bout when Valorie told the kids she was taking a nap.
 In the bedroom she swallowed a handful of sleeping pills but they found her in time and got her to the hospital.
 Bobby won that night and Valorie soon recovered, but then she disappeared for a month.
 The stress and fear were too much; she was cracking up.
 They found her wandering around the airport in Sacramento talking to strangers about guns.

-Just a few days later Chacon left home for his next bout, another shot at a championship on the horizon if he kept winning.
-He and Valorie argued on the phone and then the next day came the call, not from Valorie but from her mother.
+Just a few days later Chacon left home for his next match, another shot at a championship on the horizon if he kept winning.
+He and Valorie argued on the phone and then the next day came the call, not from Valorie, but from her mother.
 Valorie was gone.
-After kissing the framed pictures of her sleeping children, she had went into her bedroom with the .22 rifle they kept in the house for protection, put the barrel to her head and pulled the trigger.
+After kissing the framed pictures of her sleeping children, she went into her bedroom with the .22 rifle they kept in the house for protection, put the barrel to her head and pulled the trigger.
 That night Chacon drove back to Palermo to help his family make funeral arrangements.
-But 24 hours later he was in Sacramento, scoring a third round TKO over a journeyman named Salvador Ugalde.
+But twenty-four hours later he was in Sacramento, scoring a third round TKO over a journeyman named Salvador Ugalde.
 Immediately after, he dedicated the win to Valorie.